ClarkNarvas/ClarkNarvas.com/about.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;m going to start freelancing this summer! <br><br>I can: <br>📸 Create content that you can use in posts.<br><br>📹 Create professional motion graphics that will stay on-brand.<br><br>🤓 Build landing pages to get your brand not just noticed but recognised. <br><br>Interested? 👉✉️ clark@narvas.co.uk <a href="https://t.co/9vtzzMV3Pc">pic.twitter.com/9vtzzMV3Pc</a></p>&mdash; CLARK NARVAS 🤓 (he/him) (@clarknarvas) <a href="https://twitter.com/clarknarvas/status/1399302381855195138?ref_src=twsrc%5Etfw">May 31, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script><br>

-I created an obsession with brand identity that stemmed from TV idents when I was younger.
+I had a very unusual obsession with TV idents when I was younger.
 I'd watch them quite often to the point my YouTube history was full of them.
 In a way, they were 'eye candy' to me, satisfying motion, animations and really catchy soundtracks.
+This turned into a wider obsession over brand identity, and it's an obsession I still carry to this day!

 Eventually, when I was 9, I joined a niche [ROBLOX](https://en.wikipedia.org/wiki/Roblox) community called ROBLOX TV.
 I learned how to edit, not just idents, but videos, develop some of my team working skills by helping other people, and built small online communities under a brand that would be loved and hated by users.